Video Streaming

 HTTP Live Streaming (HLS)

-Among the most popular streaming protocols that allows ABR streaming is the Real-time Messaging Protocol (RTMP) which is compatible with Flash Player.
+Among the most popular streaming protocols that allow ABR streaming is the Real-time Messaging Protocol (RTMP) which is compatible with Flash Player.
 On the flip side, the majority of browsers support HTML5 video players today.
 So, RTMP is not always suitable for ABR streaming.

-The more preferred option in this case—and most cases—is HTTP live streaming (HLS) which supports H.264 and H.265 codecs.
+The more preferred option in this case—and most cases—is HTTP live streaming (HLS), which supports H.264 and H.265 codecs.
 HLS adaptive streaming is widely known to reduce latency since it allows videos to be segmented into much smaller files.

 HTTP Dynamic Streaming (HDS)